 Is anything known about the anonymous donation?

 A representative of the anonymous donor contacted Co-Founder Kate Mosse, after a Radio 4 interview she had done talking about the idea of setting up a prize to celebrate literary achievements.
 She wanted no publicity for herself at all, she was not involved in the world of books or media, but explained she had received a great deal of pleasure from reading over her long life.
-A trust fund, administered by Book Trust (and now by the Society of Authors), was set up to provide the prize money in perpetuity and is wholly separate from any arrangements with a corporate sponsor.
+A trust fund, originally administered by Book Trust (and now by the Society of Authors), was set up to provide the prize money in perpetuity and is wholly separate from any arrangements with a corporate sponsor.

 The cast of ‘The Bessie’ was donated by the sculptor, the late Grizel Niven.
 It is recast in a slightly different colour bronze each year, so that each ‘Bessie’ is unique.
 It was thanks to the generosity of Grizel Niven and the anonymous donor that the prize was able to take root and to flourish, once our first sponsor – Orange – became involved.

 Who has won the prize?